Azure/azure-openapi-validator/docs/tenant-level-apis-not-allowed.md

 The error can be fixed by one of the following ways:
 1. Do not define tenant level api's for PUT operation
 1. If tenant level write operations cannot be avoided, get an exception from PAS team.
-Please reach out to the following contacts to do a design review - SARBACRev, prasnal@microsoft.com, ARM Auth Team <armrbac@microsoft.com>.
+Please reach out to the following contacts to do a design review - [SARBACRev], [prasnal@microsoft.com], (ARM Auth Team)[armrbac@microsoft.com].
 Apply a suppression for this error providing an evidence of a sign-off to the API reviewer over email

 ## Good Examples